 Seventh-grade students from Graham Elementary and Middle School in Columbus, OH have courageous conversations with city council members, clergy, police, and citizens.
 This positive and restorative dialogue is a powerful force for change in their city struggling with issues of race and police violence.

-Sixth-grade students from Expeditionary Alternative Learning Middle School (REALMS) in Bend, OR establish a robust school garden and school-wide composting system to make the world a better place.
+Sixth-grade students from REALMS Middle School in Bend, OR establish a robust school garden and school-wide composting system to make the world a better place.
 Their school is a model students present to the school board for replication at other district schools.

 Tenth-grade students from Leaders High School in Brooklyn, NY tackle difficult issues of race and identity by becoming professionally trained in de-escalation and responding to microaggressions, then lead conversations, offer training sessions and create written resources for their community.